gotspam/f5-lab-days-azure-101/docs/class1/module2/lab1.rst

 #.
 Click on the Resource Group that deployed the F5 WAF

    ..
 Hint::
-      It will be named wordpress-asc…
+      It will be named student-asc…

 #.
 Click on **Public IP address** for the F5 device